 Skagerak has been active in the automated meter reading area long before the new regulation became effective.
 In the largest pilot rollout of 10,000 meters in 2008, Skagerak needed a system tool to effectively book customer appointments.
 That was when the company first came into contact with Tieto.

-In 2014, Skagerak chose Tieto from among more than ten candidates to deliver key IT solutions for errands and work orders throughout the company.
+In 2014, Skagerak chose Tieto from over ten candidates to deliver key IT solutions for errands and work orders throughout the company.
 The first area of use was for meter changes in daily operations and for Automated Meter Reading (AMR) rollout.
 The project went live in January 2016.

 Workflow management key to efficiency

-Jan Rondeel, CIO, Skagerak Nett, says that although WMS is now being used for a relatively small part of the company’s operations, that part is where the biggest benefits could be realized the most quickly.
+Jan Rondeel, CIO at Skagerak Nett, says that although WMS is now being used for a relatively small part of the company’s operations, that part is where the biggest benefits could be realised the most quickly.